facebook/react/docs/tutorial/tutorial.md

 It lets you inspect the props and state of any of the components in your tree.

-It doesn't work great on Codepen because of the multiple frames, but if you log in to Codepen and confirm your email (for spam prevention), you can go to Change View > Debug to open your code in a new tab, then the devtools will work.
+It doesn't work great on CodePen because of the multiple frames, but if you log in to CodePen and confirm your email (for spam prevention), you can go to Change View > Debug to open your code in a new tab, then the devtools will work.
 It's fine if you don't want to do this now, but it's good to know that it exists.

 ## Lifting State Up